-The county will use FY21 CDBG funds to assist with the Georgetown Home Repair Program and the Habitat for Humanity Home Repair program.
+The county will use FY22 CDBG funds to assist with the Georgetown Home Repair Program and the Habitat for Humanity Home Repair program that allow low and very low income residents to remain in their homes, therefore preventing potential homelessness.
 Funds will also be used to improve the Granger Housing Authority and the Georgetown Housing Authority.
-In addition, Habitat for Humanity and Georgetown will both have home repair programs that allow low income residents to remain in their homes, therefore preventing potential homelessness.